-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Land and buildings valuations Management engage a valuation expert, who is a member of the Council's Property Team, to undertake a sample of property valuations each year.
 Properties are valued in line with accounting standard requirements and in accordance with the applicable RICS standards.
 Appropriately qualified valuer is engaged to undertake valuations.
 Yes Since valuations are compiled by an expert using recognised measurement techniques and based on professional guidance, the underlying data is considered to be reliable and the scope to use judgement and change assumptions limited.
 No Investment property valuations As above.
 As above.
 Yes As above.
 The Council only has one investment property (TV Relay Station) which is not of significant value (~£50,000) so changes in the estimate of fair value are unlikely to have a material impact.
-No
+No Depreciation Civica Asset Register used to Suitably qualified Yes The main assumption in the depreciation No